 Free Up Counter Space With Wall-Mounted Fixtures

-This tiny bathroom, which used to be a closet (!), is proof that it is possible to have plenty of storage in a small space—that is, with a little creativity.
+This tiny bathroom, which used to be a closet (!), is proof that it is possible to have plenty of storage in a small space—with a little creativity, that is.
 Take notes from this space designed by Emily Henderson in which wall-mounted fixtures free up precious counter space.
 In a small space, every inch counts.

 Create a Dedicated Shelf for Towels